dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 ---
 title: Adding Author Box to Jekyll Blog
-desc: Adding multiple authors like in WordPress to a Jekyll blog was hard.
+desc: Adding multiple authors to a Jekyll blog was hard.
 But not anymore.
 Learn how to add an author box to your Jekyll blog with these easy steps.
-You can also create author section for your Jekyll blog using this method.
+You can also create a nice author section for your Jekyll blog using this method.
 keywords: author box Jekyll, author tab Jekyll, Jekyll author box, Jekyll author section
 author: sharathdt
 tags: Jekyll